Max Kepler Player Props: Twins vs. Phillies

-On Friday, Max Kepler (.515 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
-First pitch is at 7:05 PM ET.
+On Saturday, Max Kepler (.618 slugging percentage in past 10 games, including four home runs) and the Minnesota Twins face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 6:05 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Tigers.
+He hit a home run while going 1-for-2 in his most recent game against the Phillies.

 Max Kepler Game Info & Props vs. the Phillies